compromise-evident/airgapFTP/README.md

 * Sending machine should run these tools in a new folder in /home/user/Public.
 * Now any machine on that network has read / write access to that "Public" folder.
-Find it in your files browser in "Browse Network" / "Other Locations".
+Find it in your files browser in "Browse Network" / "Other Locations" and keep dropping files in folder "Send".